ragozzine/last-first-letter-collab/the-story.md

 Every time she set a meet, no matter if Rory was early or late, her impatience was palpable.

 "Excuses are like dead horses, Rory," the woman purred.
 "They get you nowhere and really stink."

+Keen on cutting this conversation short Rory moved to the passanger side door and got in.